Australian Religious History (especially women religious) (Australia, Religion, Nuns, Catholic)

 Catherine has held fellowships at Oriel College, Oxford (1989-91) and at the University of Western Australia (1991-94).
 She was a Craig Hugh Smyth Fellow at Villa I Tatti: the Harvard University Centre for Italian Renaissance Studies, Florence (2008), and at Oriel College, Oxford (2011).
 In 2012 she was an Associate Investigator with the ARC-funded Centre of Excellence for the History of the Emotions.
 She is a Visiting Researcher at the Fondazione Studium Generale Marcianum, and the Università Cà Foscari, Venice (2013-2014), and is a network partner of the international Luxury Network, funded by the Leverhulme Trust (2013-2015).
 Catherine is on the Management Committee of the Australasian Centre for Italian Studies

 , for which she is also an occasional blogger.
+She is an Associate of the Centre for Medieval and Renaissance Studies at Monash University.
 She is also on the Editorial Board of the Brepols Late Medieval and Early Modern Series.

 2013-2015 Leverhulme Trust International Network Grant: 'Luxury and the Manipulation of Desire: Historical Perspectives for Contemporary Debates' (together with Giorgio Riello, Rosa Salzberg, Maria Giuseppina Muzzarelli, Peter McNeil, and Glenn Adamson)